 The Centre for Global Development has questioned whether policymakers have evidence-based answers for recommending lockdowns and physical-distancing to control the Covid-19 pandemic.

 Evidence suggests the pandemic can be held in check if people wear surgical masks when near others and sanitize their hands when entering buildings or public transit.
-Masking will be effective in all but a few instances, such as eating at restaurants.
+Masking will be effective in all but a few places, such as bars and restaurants.
 Mandatory social-masking and entry hand-sanitizing would eliminate destructive lockdowns, permitting the normal operation of schools, businesses and the other elements of everyday life.

-Most mainstream media have failed to adequately report the rationale behind physical-distancing.
-It comes from research that shows that viruses are transmitted in micro-droplets sent into the air when people talk, and when they exhale.
-Loud talking and heavy breathing through the mouth emit more particles.
-Because micro-droplets float in the air for hours, social distancing by itself may be ineffective in enclosed spaces with poor ventilation.
+For months most mainstream media failed to report the rationale behind physical-distancing.
+It comes from research that shows that viruses are transmitted in tiny droplets sent into the air when people talk, and when they exhale.
+Loud talking and heavy breathing through the mouth emit more droplets.
+Because the smallest droplets may float in the air for hours, social distancing by itself may be ineffective in enclosed spaces with poor ventilation.
 For more info see this video report on research from Japan and a report in the journal Science..
 Masks are necessary indoors, when near others.
 They are usually unnecessary outdoors, where transmission is 18 times less likely.

-Mainstream media has also failed to emphasize that infected people with no symptoms can shed large amounts of virus.
-In fact, as reported in Nature, infected persons may be most capable of spreading the Covid-19 virus 1-2 days before showing any symptoms.
+Infected people with no symptoms can shed large amounts of virus.
+In fact, as reported in Nature, infected persons may be most capable of spreading the virus 1-2 days before showing any symptoms.

-But surgical masks can prevent transmission.
+Surgical masks (typically blue, pleated, with ear loops) prevent transmission.
 An international research group led by a team at the University of Hong Kong studied 246 people sick with viral infections.
 The researchers randomly assigned half of the people to wear surgical masks.
 Then the team measured viruses present in each person’s exhaled breaths.
 Between 30 and 40 percent of the people with coronavirus infections exhaled viruses if they wore no mask.
-But no virus was detected in breaths exhaled through a surgical mask.
+But no virus was detected in breath exhaled through a surgical mask.
 For details see the April 3 report in Nature Medicine.
 Cloth masks did not perform nearly as well, but are recommended where surgical masks are not available.
 For this reason, the CDC has provided instructions on how to make a cloth mask.
 Epidemiologists say that masks should not be worn continuously but only when necessary.
-Surgical masks are meant to be thrown away, but they can be disinfected and reused by allowing them to dry 48 hours (washing and spraying with alcohol both degrade the mask).
+Surgical masks are meant to be thrown away, but they can be disinfected and reused by allowing them to dry 48 hours (washing, and spraying with alcohol both degrade the mask).

 “Upon the discovery of the first infected person in Taiwan on January 21, we undertook rigorous investigative efforts to track travel and contact history for every patient, helping to isolate and contain the contagion before a mass community outbreak was possible.
 In addition, government . . . took over the production and distribution of medical-grade masks. and devised a system for distributing rationed masks to everyone.”

-None of this should imply that physical-distancing does not work, but in many places it is impossible, such as densely populated cities, slums, prisons, churches, schools, sports stadiums, public transit, meat packing plants, and elder care facilities.
-In many counties government insistence on physical distancing has created an immense socioeconomic crisis.
+None of this should imply that physical-distancing does not work.
+But it may be impossible in many places, in densely populated cities, slums, prisons, churches, schools, sports stadiums, public transit, meat packing plants, and elder care facilities.
+Government insistence on physical distancing has created an immense socioeconomic crisis in many counties .
 In India, where the government has asked 1.3 billion people to stay home for three weeks, literally millions have been left stranded, homeless, without work, and potentially going hungry.
-Covid-19 is undoing years of progress in curbing global poverty.
+Physical-distancing is undoing years of progress in curbing global poverty.

-Governments and policymakers need to take a closer look at the available evidence, and require social-masking and entry hand-sanitizing instead of destructive lockdowns and physical-distancing.
+Governments and policymakers need to take a closer look at the available evidence, and require social-masking and entry hand-sanitizing, and moderate destructive lockdowns and physical-distancing.

 The Troublemaker's Teaparty is a print version of The Citizen's Handbook published in 2003.
 It contains all of The Handbook plus additional material on preventing grassroots rot, strategic action, direct action and media advocacy.
 You can get a copy of The Teaparty from bookstores, Amazon or New Society Publishers.